hrd033/spotify/README.md

 # Spotify

-This project generates a playlist of 15 songs based on the chosen mood using the Spotify API.
+This project generates a playlist of 15 classical and film score songs based on the chosen mood using the Spotify API.

 # Features: